What is the Design Review Panel?

 What is the benefit of the Design Review Process?

-Design review undertaken by suitably qualified and independent experts empowers decision makers to better meet the needs of the community and the delivery of high quality design and projects.
+Design review undertaken by suitably qualified and independent experts empowers decision makers to better meet the needs and expectations of the community, and the delivery of high quality design and projects.

 How often do meetings occur?